thibmonsel/GPUSandbox/README.md

 - Learn about `float4` CUDA type
 - Saw a grid-stride loop over a `float4` elements (each thread now has more operations to do).

 **TakeAways** : CUDA type `float4` use one memory instruction for loading 4 floats.
-Grid-stride loops allow to reduce overhead, allows for instruction level parallelism (ILP) (Gives the compiler and hardware more independent instructions within a single thread's execution path, potentially allowing for better pipelining and parallel execution within the core.)
+Grid-stride loops allow to reduce overhead, allows for instruction level parallelism (ILP), i.e. more independent instructions within a thread.